ManuGithubSteam/Surface3ProArch/README.md

 Change that line to:

-`HandleLidSwitch=lock`
+`HandleLidSwitch=poweroff`

 `HandlePowerKey=poweroff`

-So you can lock the Tablet with the Type Cover and power it down when you Press the Power button.
+So you can lock the Tablet (not with Gnome) with the Type Cover and power it down when you Press the Power button.

 __NOTE:__ There is a Gnome Setting in "Power" Menu that needs to be changed as well!
+Gnome does not honor the "lock" setting :-(

 ## Install GDM